2013–14 St. John's IceCaps season: Game log

 The St. John's IceCaps entered the Calder Cup playoffs as the 4th seed in the Eastern Conference.
 They began the playoffs playing the Albany Devils where they went on to win the series in 4 games.
 In the Eastern Conference Semifinals they defeated the Norfolk Admirals in a Game 6.
-They moved on the Conference Finals for the second time in team history where they went on to defeat the Wilkes-Barre/Scranton Penguins in a 5-0 route of Game 6, winning their first Richard F. Canning Trophy.
+They moved on the Conference Finals for the second time in team history where they went on to defeat the Wilkes-Barre/Scranton Penguins in a 5–0 rout in Game 6, winning their first Richard F. Canning Trophy.

 They faced the Texas Stars in the Calder Cup Finals where they would go on to lose in a Game 5 overtime lose.